 Why Artists Should Learn to Write Copy

-Below is a sales page I recently wrote for the Art Marketing Mastery Workshop.
+Below is a sales page I recently wrote for the Art Marketing 101 Course.
 I followed the P.A.S.T.O.R. method, which you’ll learn about, to write the copy.
-I use italics to indicate my additional comments to you in the copy.
+I use italics to indicate my additional comments to you in the text.

 Welcome to Art Marketing Mastery!